 Orgeat is a fantastic syrup made from almonds.
 It’s becoming a lot easier to find a decent bottle now, but we usually make it ourselves.
 Like good grenadine, orgeat is finished with a hint of floral fragrance.
 A little orange blossom water and rose water makes it a wonderful ingredient to have on hand, especially for amazing Tiki cocktails like the Mai Tai and the Fog Cutter.

-We'll assume everyone knows about raspberries, but the rose water isn't as common.
+We’ll assume everyone knows about raspberries, but the rose water isn’t as common.
 You can find it in better grocery stores and middle-eastern specialty shops.
-It's potent stuff that tastes and smells exactly how it sounds.
-A few drops is all you need, but it's nice to have a small bottle since you'll be using it to make orgeat.
+It’s potent stuff that tastes and smells exactly how it sounds.
+You only need a few drops, but it’s nice to have a small bottle.

 Now, the egg white isn’t as scary as you might think.
 You need it to build a protein emulsion.
 That’s why we shake it without ice first.
 We want a frothy meringue just like a pie, and when you think of it that way, it makes perfect sense as a cocktail topping.
 The almond, the rose water and the raspberries scent the lovely espuma and the whole drink takes on a luscious mouth-feel.
 No need to worry about raw egg whites.
 We have alcohol and citric acid on our side.
 Besides, the chances of encountering a bad egg is less than one in twenty-thousand.

-Putting it all together, the raspberries contribute to the pink color as well as the flavor—and who doesn't love raspberries?
+Putting it all together, the raspberries contribute to the pink color as well as the flavor—and who doesn’t love raspberries?
 The orgeat provides a nutty backdrop highlighted by its aromatics and boosted by the additional rose water.
 The lemon keeps it all on the tart side and prevents the drink from becoming runaway sweet.
 As always, you can tweak the balance to your taste by adding a little more or a little less.
-It's all a wonderful delivery system for the pisco, an underutilized base spirit that deserves more recognition than it gets.
-But don't let the same thing happen to the ladies in your life.
-Here's to all the ladies!
+It’s all a wonderful delivery system for the pisco, an underutilized base spirit that deserves more recognition than it gets—like this cocktail.